PixelsUp/GlitchMatic/README.md

 ## 8. Sound

-### Ambient Sound and Music
+### 8.1 Ambient Sound and Music

-- A glitch-inspired soundtrack filled with synthetic and distorted sounds to reflect the unstable world.
+A glitch-inspired soundtrack with synthetic and distorted sounds to emphasize the unstable world.
+The main menu features a glitch-inspired loop with synthetic and distorted elements.
+The music flows seamlessly, allowing it to loop perfectly without any noticeable start or end points, creating a hypnotic, continuous atmosphere.
+This fits the theme of a destabilized world, where the audio subtly distorts reality.
+The composition relies on digital, glitchy textures, and sparse melodic elements to evoke an unsettling, futuristic mood.

+Each area or room in the game also features its own soundtrack, consisting of short 6-10 second loops.
+These loops share the same drum base for consistency, but differ in basslines and additional elements to distinguish the atmosphere of each room.
+The short loops are essential to creating smooth transitions between rooms, avoiding abrupt changes in the music and maintaining immersion.

-### Sound Effects
+### 8.2 Sound Effects

-- Effects for enemy deaths, weapon usage, and environmental interactions fitting the overall theme.
+Sound effects are essential for immersing players in the distinct environments of each room while maintaining the glitch theme tied to the protagonist.
+Although each room has a unique setting, many sound effects will be shared across rooms to ensure consistency.
+For example, certain enemy death sounds will remain common, reflecting the idea that defeating them glitches them into the protagonist's unstable reality.
+Similarly, weapon and environmental sounds may be adapted to fit each theme, but core elements—like subtle glitch distortions—will unify the audio experience.
+This approach allows for creative diversity while maintaining cohesion throughout the game.

-### Sound List
+### 8.3 Sound List

-- Footsteps, weapon attacks, enemy and character growls, and environmental glitches.
+- Footsteps
+- Weapon attacks
+- Enemy deaths
+- Growls and vocalizations
+- Environmental interactions
+- Door sounds
+- Object pickups

 ---